rodcloutier/helm-steer/README.md

 This is a Helm plugin to help deploy and manage multiple charts in a Kubernetes cluster.
-Operations are performed according to a plan, a file, that direct the charts to install, with the appropriate options.
+Operations are performed according to a plan, a file, that direct the charts to install or upgrade, with the appropriate options.
+When called, steer will ensure that all specified commands are performed in an atomic fashion.
+If any operation fails, the appropriate undo command will be performed (install -> delete, upgrade -> rollback, etc.).

 ## Usage